jkatzer/bootcamp_challenge/readme.md

 - Better handling of what should be 404's.
 Really, just handling them.
 - Set up for production.
 Move settings to .env, switch to PostgreSql

-###Most importantly, though: tests.
+####Most importantly, though: tests.
 I didn't implement any test, and that is the weakest point in my engineering abilities.
 I had a lot to learn this week, and learning the syntax, operations, and best practices would've just been too much time.
-In past roles, I never had testing skills cultivated.
-But now, I'd like to start doing that on my own.
+As I grow, I'd like to focus on my ability to implement, structure, and scale good tests.